By Kirill Maksymiak September 17, 2024

 Practice Driving with a Trailer

-• Start Slow: Drive at lower speeds until you’re comfortable with how the trailer affects your acceleration and braking.
-Towing requires a longer stopping distance, so keep extra space between you and other vehicles.
+• Begin Gradually: Travel at reduced speeds until you feel at ease with how the trailer impacts your acceleration and braking.
+Towing demands a stopping distance so maintain additional space, between your vehicle and others.

-• Take Wide Turns: When turning, remember that the trailer will take a tighter path than your vehicle.
-Make wider turns to prevent the trailer from hitting curbs or other obstacles.
+• Make Broad Turns: While turning, keep in mind that the trailer follows a route, than your vehicle.
+Use turns to avoid the trailer striking curbs or other obstructions.

 Adjust Your Mirrors and Blind Spots

-Towing a cargo trailer creates larger blind spots.
-Adjust your side mirrors so you can see the trailer and traffic behind it.
-Some drivers choose to add towing mirrors, which extend further out to provide a clearer view.
-This is especially important when merging on busy Calgary roads like Deerfoot Trail or Crowchild Trail.
+Pulling a cargo trailer results in blind spots.
+Modify your side mirrors to allow visibility of the trailer and the vehicles behind it.
+Some motorists opt to install towing mirrors that extend outward for sightlines.
+This is particularly crucial when merging on Calgary highways such, as Deerfoot Trail or Crowchild Trail.

 Load the Trailer Correctly

-• Secure Your Load: Use ratchet straps or bungee cords to ensure nothing shifts while you’re driving.
-Sudden stops or turns can cause unsecured items to move, increasing the risk of losing control.
+• Fasten Your Cargo: Utilize ratchet straps or bungee cords to keep everything during your drive.
+Abrupt stops or sharp turns may cause loose items to shift, raising the danger of losing control.

 Know Calgary’s Road and Weather Conditions